GROW RACINE

 The Youth Employment Program is an 8-week employment program that provides City of Racine area youth, ages 16 to 24

-The City of Racine’s Youth Employment Program (YEP) is now accepting applications for Summer 2023!
+The City of Racine’s Youth Employment Program (YEP) is now accepting applications for Summer 2024!
 Do you know any 16-24 year old’s interested in working for their City?
-Apply today to gain an authentic work experience working alongside City of Racine professionals.
-Application Deadline: May 15th
+Gain authentic work experience working alongside City of Racine professionals!

 If this sounds interesting to you, please APPLY TODAY!